-Our Agency RMBS portfolio is subject to inherent prepayment risk.
-We seek to offset a portion of our Agency pool exposure to prepayment speeds through our MSR and interest-only Agency RMBS portfolios.
-Generally, a decline in interest rates that leads to rising prepayment speeds will cause the market value of our RMBS purchased at a discount (including interest-only securities) and MSR to deteriorate, and our RMBS purchased at a premium to increase.
-The inverse relationship occurs when interest rates increase and prepayments slow.
-The low interest rate environment is expected to persist in the near term.
-However, changes in home price performance, key employment metrics and government programs, among other macroeconomic factors, could cause prepayment speeds to increase on many RMBS, which could lead to less attractive reinvestment opportunities.
+Our portfolio is subject to market risks, primarily interest rate risk and prepayment risk.
+We seek to offset a portion of our Agency pool market value exposure through our MSR and interest-only Agency RMBS portfolios.
+Generally, rising prepayment speeds will cause the market value of our RMBS trading at a premium to par (including interest-only securities) and MSR to deteriorate, and our RMBS trading at a discount to par to increase.
+The inverse relationship occurs when prepayment speeds slow.
+During periods of decreasing interest rates, the market value of our Agency pools generally increases and the market value of our interest-only securities and MSR generally decreases.
+We believe the low interest rate environment is expected to persist in the near term.
+Changes in home price performance, key employment metrics and government programs, among other macroeconomic factors, could cause prepayment speeds to increase on many RMBS, which could lead to less attractive reinvestment opportunities.
 Nonetheless, we believe our portfolio management approach, including our asset selection process, positions us to respond to a variety of market scenarios, including an overall faster prepayment environment.

-The following table provides the three-month average constant prepayment rate, or CPR, experienced by Agency RMBS and MSR owned by us as of June 30, 2020, and the four immediately preceding quarter-ends:
+The following table provides the three-month average constant prepayment rate, or CPR, experienced by Agency RMBS and MSR owned by us as of September 30, 2020, and the four immediately preceding quarter-ends: